freebsd/freebsd-quarterly/2020q1/morello.md

 our public repository as simulators and compilers become available.

 The Morello board is based on the Arm Neoverse N1 platform and derived from the N1SDP development platform.
+(The AWS Graviton2 systems are also based on the N1 core.)
 Ruslan and Andrew are currently working to enable all relevant features of the N1 and the N1SDP to give us a solid baseline for work on Morello.
 These features include the PCI root complex, system memory management unit (SMMU), and CoreSight.